selinece17/SpringBootTutorial/SpringBoot.md

   - Packaging: Jar
   - Java: 17

+Next, in the upper-left corner of the screen, Click on the 'Add dependencies' button, and scroll down until you see 'Spring Web', and then click to add it.

-Click the 'GENERATE' button at the bottom of the page, which should generate and then download the file cs389-demo.zip onto your laptop.
+Finally, click the 'GENERATE' button at the bottom of the page, which should create and then download the file cs389-demo.zip onto your laptop.

-Next, bring up a command line window and browse to the directory for projects in this class) (either create a new directory or use an existing directory).
+Bring up a command line window and browse to the directory for projects in this class) (either create a new directory or use an existing directory).

 Once in that directory, unpack the file in the top-level directory, which